Reaching ‘the others’ through streaming

 He said: “Until then, we are using this semester to gather experience.
 Unfortunately, the November lockdown has caused us some difficulties with travel restrictions, so we have had to cancel some of our planned events.
 But far from everything.
 We are up and running with a reduced programme, and considering the circumstances, we are satisfied.”

-“When it comes to TicketCo TV, our over-all impression is positive.
+“When it comes to TicketCo Media Services, our over-all impression is positive.
 Streaming is a new exercise for most ticket buyers, and with Facebook and YouTube as well as Netflix and Spotify as their benchmarks for user friendliness, the user interface simply can’t be simple enough.
 I guess we’re not the only organiser who have experienced phone calls from ticket buyers with what I will describe as quite obvious questions.”

 Technical manager Magnus Opsahl Smaadahl at Riksscenen added: “I am very pleased with the fact that we can monitor the broadcast real-time in UI.
 It is also easy for our video crew to find relevant information, and we are very happy with flawless streams so far.”